cysecdev/switch2it/README.md

 ## 👋 About Me

-Hi, I'm Devendra — a cybersecurity learner shaping my skills through structured learning, hands-on labs, and real-world scenarios.

-Through a structured ethical hacking course, I gained a solid foundation in **network security, reconnaissance, and web application vulnerabilities**.

-During my offensive security internship, I applied that knowledge to simulate **real-world attacks**, document exploits, and understand **red team operations** from both technical and reporting perspectives.
+Hi, I'm Devendra — a cybersecurity learner shaping my skills through structured learning, hands-on labs, and real-world scenarios.Through a structured ethical hacking course, I gained a solid foundation in **network security, reconnaissance, and web application vulnerabilities**.During my offensive security internship, I applied that knowledge to simulate **real-world attacks**, document exploits, and understand **red team operations** from both technical and reporting perspectives.

-To deepen my defensive skills, I built a **home SOC lab** where I actively practice **log analysis**, **alert triage**, and **threat detection** using tools like ELK, Splunk, Snort, and pfSense.

-My current interest lies in **Blue Team operations**, **incident response**, and **CTF-style problem solving** — backed by daily practice on **TryHackMe** and **LetsDefend**.

 > I treat cybersecurity as a craft — the more I break and analyze, the more I learn how to defend.